splunk-soar-connectors/recordedfuture/README.md

 Type: **ingest** \
 Read only: **True**

-This action will fetch alerts / Playbook Alerts for the specified rule IDs and within the specified timeframe.
+This action will fetch alerts / Playbook Alerts for the specified rule IDs and leaked credentials within the specified timeframe.
 When limiting the number of events to ingest, it will ingest the most recent events.<br><br>

 #### Action Parameters